-- The Boy Scout troop is sponsoring a blanket drive in January; perhaps we should ask everyone in the church to join in? - The secretary in the office upstairs just lost her father; we could put her on the prayer list and ask someone to send a card. - The children in the childcare center have been working on some art projects related to Africa; perhaps we could use some of the images to help promote international missions next Christmas? - Wouldn't it be nice if some of our members crocheted baby blanket and a church member delivered them to the new family whose child is a the childcare center? - How about providing some cookies and punch for the Divorce Recovery Group as it concludes its last meeting?
+- I'm guessing the piano teacher could use a hand with her recital next month. - The Boy Scout troop is sponsoring a blanket drive in January; perhaps we should reach out to the entire family, immediate and extended alike, and ask everyone to join in? - The secretary in the office upstairs just lost her father; we should put her on the prayer list and ask someone to send a card. - The children in the childcare center have been working on some art projects related to Africa; perhaps we could use some of the images to help promote international missions next Christmas? - Wouldn't it be nice if some of our members crocheted baby blankets and a couple of church members delivered them to the new family whose child is at the childcare center? - The leader of the AA group that meets in the parlor has a birthday coming up.
+Perhaps we should send a card?